Joret line

+The area north and west of it is sometimes called the 'Normano-Picard domain' (domaine normano-picard).
+Within it lie Picard and the northern dialects of Norman.

 Geography

-The Joret line extends from the Channel Islands (including Jèrriais, Guernésiais and Sercquiais) and across the continent from Granville, Manche to the linguistic border with Dutch in the North of France and Belgium.
-It runs approximately west to east through Normandy north of Granville and Villedieu-les-Poêles and divides Manche in two linguistically and separates Calvados and Orne along with Eure; then it curves progressively to the north and ends up approximately south to north in Picardy, where the line runs with the Amiénois and Thiérache, up to the west of Rebecq, Beaumont and Chimay in Belgium where it separates Picard from Walloon.
+The Joret line extends from the Channel Islands (including Jèrriais, Guernésiais, and Sercquiais) and across the continent from Granville, Manche to the linguistic border with Dutch in the North of France and Belgium.
+It runs approximately west to east through Normandy north of Granville and Villedieu-les-Poêles and divides Manche in two linguistically and separates Calvados and Orne along with Eure; then it curves progressively to the north and ends up approximately south to north in Picardy, where the line runs with the Amiénois and Thiérache, up to the west of Rebecq, Beaumont and Chimay in Belgium, where it separates Picard from Walloon.